Mongol invasions of Chechnya and Ingushetia

-During the 12th century, central asia and mongols launched two long, massive invasions of the territory of modern Chechnya and Ingushetia, which included the lands of Alania in the west, Simsir in the northeast, and the Georgian-allied polity of Durdzuketia in the south.
-They caused massive destruction and human death for the Durdzuks, but also greatly shaped the people they became afterward.
-However, this came at great cost to them, and the states they had built were utterly destroyed, as were their previous organized systems.
-These invasions are among the most significant occurrences in Chechen and Ingush history, and have had long-ranging effects on Chechnya, Ingushetia and their peoples.
+During the 13th century, the Mongol Empire launched two invasions of the territory of modern Chechnya and Ingushetia, which included the lands of Alania in the west, Simsir in the northeast, and the Georgian-allied polity of Durdzuketia in the south.
+The Mongols inflicted widespread death and destruction on the Durdzuks, but also greatly shaped the people they became afterward.
+The invasions are among the most significant occurrences in Chechen and Ingush history, and had long-ranging effects on Chechnya, Ingushetia and their peoples.

 Prelude

 During what was the late Middle Ages of Western Europe, the Caucasus was invaded by Mongols and their Turkic vassals.
-The first appearance of Mongol troops in the Caucasus was an arrival of scouts in 1220–1222.
+The first appearance of Mongol troops in the Caucasus was an arrival of scouts in 1220–1224.
 Kypchak Turkic peoples – some of which became future affiliates of Genghis Khan – had been invading and settling areas further and further south and west (a process that had continued since the fall of the Khazars), including the fertile river valleys of the Terek and the Kuban.
 In the 1230s, the Mongols gained rule over the Kypchaks, and turned them into vassals.

 The Mongol invasion of Georgia had commenced a year earlier to the invasion of the Vainakh kingdom of Dzurdzuketia.
-The Kingdom of Georgia was traditionally strong ally of Dzurdzuketia, but it was unable to help the Durdzuks when it was under the invasion itself.
+The Kingdom of Georgia was traditionally a strong ally of Dzurdzuketia, but it was unable to help the Durdzuks when it was under the invasion itself.